isomorphic-software/smartclient-docs/classes/DataBoundComponent.md

 ## Attr: DataBoundComponent.hiliteIconPosition

 ### Description
 When [hiliteIcons](#attr-databoundcomponenthiliteicons) are present, where the hilite icon will be placed relative to the field value.
-See [HiliteIconPosition](../reference_2.md#type-hiliteiconposition).
+See [HiliteIconPosition](../reference.md#type-hiliteiconposition).
 Can be overridden at the field level.

 ### Groups

 - hiliting

 **Flags**: IR

----
-## Attr: DataBoundComponent.showSavedSearchesByDS

-### Description
-Whether to associate saved searches by default with the current [DataSource](#attr-databoundcomponentdatasource) of a component when a [DataBoundComponent.savedSearchId](#attr-databoundcomponentsavedsearchid) is not provided.
-If this property is true, then when the DataSource is changed, existing saved searches will disappear and only be available if the DataSource is set back to its original value.

-If this property is false, saved searches will persist across DataSource changes so that searches that aren't applicable to the current DataSource might still be shown.

-**Flags**: IRA

 ---
 ## Attr: DataBoundComponent.dragRecategorize